8 Plumbing Tips for New Homeowners

 • Water stains on the ceilings and walls

-Contrary to popular belief, chemical drain openers don’t belong in a plumbing emergency kit.
-These caustic cleaners can harm your pipes if used continuously.
-In addition, they only offer a temporary remedy at best.
+Despite what you may have heard, chemical drain openers don’t belong in a plumbing emergency kit.
+These corrosive cleaners can damage your pipes if used over and over.
+Plus, they only offer a temporary remedy at best.

 • Cup plunger for backed up sinks, tubs and showers